 Henry Mill Falls Trail: the Hike

 The hike departs the Cochran Mill Park parking area at the yellow trailhead (view maps and driving directions).
-The beautifully rolling park has a wide network of hiking trails: trail maps at the trailhead and tracing a GPS route help with wayfinding on the park’s trails.
-And recent improvements to the trails, including regular blazes on the red trail to the waterfall, have greatly improved the Henry Mill Falls Trail.
+The beautifully rolling park has a vast network of hiking trails: trail maps at the trailhead and tracking a GPS route help with wayfinding on the park’s trails.
+And recent improvements to the trails, including regular blazes on the red trail to the waterfall, have significantly improved the Henry Mill Falls Trail.

 The yellow trail meanders sharply through a mixed pine and deciduous forest, the trees towering above the fern and needle-filled forest floor.

 The hike descends steadily, meeting a gravel road at .3 mile.
 The Henry Mill Falls trail turns westbound, following the gravel road to a bridge spanning the shallow, smooth-flowing Cedar Branch Creek.